huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/PostGreSQL.md

         ```SQL
         SELECT 'init' FROM pg_create_logical_replication_slot('<replication_slot_name>', 'test_decoding');
         ```
+    2. Verify the slot has been created
+        ```sql
+        SELECT * from pg_replication_slots;
+        ```

-    2. Set the replicant identity to FULL for the tables  part of the replication process that do no have a primary key
+4. Set the replicant identity to FULL for the tables  part of the replication process that do no have a primary key
         ```SQL
         ALTER TABLE <table_name> REPLICA IDENTITY FULL;
         ```

 <br></br>

 **For the proceeding steps 3-5, position yourself in Replicant's ```HOME``` directory**
 ## III.
 Setup Connection Configuration